BoaPi/learning-rust/README.md

 ### Smart-Pointer

 * `Pointer` is a address to a memory location
-* `Box<T>` is the most straigforward smart pointer
+* `Box<T>` is the most straight forward smart pointer
 * a `Box<T>` smart pointer stores data on the `heap`instead of the `stack`
-* `Boxes` do not have a performance overhead, but also do not have extra caüabilities
+* `Boxes` do not have a performance overhead, but also do not have extra capabilities
 * common uses cases are:
   * a type with an unknown size at compile time and a value of that type should be used in a context which requires an exact size